Short-term financial assistance

-The Kidney Foundation may also offer financial assistance through other programs, depending on local community needs and resources.
+The Kidney Foundation may also offer financial assistance through other programs.
+However, please note that these programs vary depending on local community needs and resources.
 Other programs may include:

-- bursary programs, for kidney patients and immediate dependent family members who wish to further their education and/or training
+- bursary programs, for kidney patients who wish to further their education and/or training

 - travel loan programs, to assist hemodialysis patients with upfront costs of out-of-country dialysis treatments

 - compassionate loans, to cover expenses that the regular Financial Assistance Program will not cover

 To find out what is available in your region and if you are eligible, speak to your social worker at the unit or hospital where you are receiving treatment, or contact the Kidney Foundation branch office near you.

 The Kidney Foundation of Canada acknowledges the support of the many donors that make the short-term financial assistance program possible, and in particular Domino’s Pizza and Green Shield Canada.